 Refer to the above image for the prices of the various types of packages.
 They were the prices in July 2019, the prices have changed significantly since then.

 If you don’t like spoilers, then skip this part.
 On your visit to the Zipaquira Salt Cathedral, you will learn about all of this with the tour guide.

-The Zipaquira Salt Cathedral is an underground Roman Catholic church built inside the tunnels of a salt mine near the city of Zipaquira.
+The Zipaquira Salt Cathedral is an underground Roman Catholic church built inside the tunnels of a salt mine built around 1954.

-Even before the underground church was built, miners built a little altar where they would pray daily and ask for protection before starting their dangerous work.
-Eventually, the altar became an actual cathedral.
+Data shows that before the salt cathedral was inaugurated, there was a small altar that was built sometime around the year 1932.
+Because of how treacherous the miner’s jobs were, they would pray daily and ask for protection before starting their work.
+Eventually, that altar became an actual cathedral.

 However, the first construction of the cathedral proved to be too unstable and was closed.
 In 1991, the construction of the new cathedral began.
-It was officially inaugurated in 1995 and that is the cathedral you can visit today.
+It was officially inaugurated in 1995 and that is the iconic Colombia landmark you can visit today.

 Our Experience At the Zipaquira Salt Cathedral Near Bogota